Lab Techniques Every Researcher Must Know – Top 10 List

-Culturing of bacterial cells, plant and animal cells are highly essential for microbial, cellular and molecular biology.
+Culturing of bacterial cells, plant, and animal cells are highly essential for microbial, cellular, and molecular biology.
 Microbial culture is of the best techniques to study the physiology, biochemistry, and genetics of microbes along with the antibiotic screening.
-Also, microbes can be tested for the development of essential metabolites that can be implemented for commercialization of the product in large scale.
+Also, microbes can be tested for the development of essential metabolites that can be implemented for the commercialization of the product on a large scale.
 Microbes specialized in the degradation of certain chemicals.
 Animal and plant cell culture is essential for studying cellular metabolism and the most effective method for studying the impact of drugs and chemicals.

 - Design and Equipment for the Cell Culture Laboratory

 - Sourcing of cell lines

 - Cell Types & Culture Characteristics